Cancer and your finances

 Overview

-Cancer and its treatment can affect many aspects of a person’s life.
+Cancer and its treatment can affect many areas of a person’s life.
 Depending on your situation, you may need to find ways to deal with reduced income and extra costs, and you may have to change your financial plans and goals.
-At a time when you need to focus on your treatment and recovery, these costs can be a source of stress and worry.

-You can call our trusted and compassionate cancer nurses on 13 11 20 for support.
 You may also be able to access our Financial Counselling Program to help manage the cost of cancer.

-There are many different types of costs that can add up during diagnosis, treatment and recovery.
 These will vary depending on cancer type, stage and treatment options, and whether you have treatment as a public or private patient.

 Out-of-pocket costs for cancer patients can range from a few hundred dollars to more than $10,000.
 These may include: